Consensys/quorum/docs/api.md

 ##### Parameters

 1. `id`: `String` - the HEX formatted generated Sha3-512 hash of the encrypted payload from the Private Transaction Manager.
-This is seen in the transaction as the `data` field
+This is seen in the transaction as the `input` field

 ##### Returns